etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/migration-from-openbravo/migrating-to-etendo-from-openbravo.md

 ## Deploy changes to tomcat
 ./gradlew smartbuild
 ```

-> Special consideration may have to be taken into account if your attachment folder is in a network drive, or a different partition (with or without a symbolic link in place).
+!!! info
-> **Be careful** when changing the attachment configuration, and make sure you have a recent backup available.
+    Special consideration may have to be taken into account if your attachment folder is in a network drive, or a different partition (with or without a symbolic link in place).
-{.is-info}
+    **Be careful** when changing the attachment configuration, and make sure you have a recent backup available.

 ### Customizations to Core

 Re apply patches to core if necessary, and compile.

-> Compilation tasks now can be made with the Gradle Wrapper.
+!!! info
-{.is-info}
+    Compilation tasks now can be made with the Gradle Wrapper.

 ```plaintext